Jason Mraz: 2005–2007: Mr. A–Z

-In 2005, Mraz was one of many singers featured in the fall advertisement campaign for The Gap entitled "Favorites", singing a cover of Bob Marley's "One Love".
+In 2005, Mraz was one of many singers featured in the fall advertisement campaign for The Gap campaign "Favorites", singing a cover of Bob Marley's "One Love".
 2006 saw the release of Selections for Friends, the live, online-only album recorded during the Songs for Friends Tour.
 In 2007, "The Beauty in Ugly", an earlier track penned by Mraz originally titled "Plain Jane", was rewritten for the ABC television show Ugly Betty.
 The song was featured as a part of ABC's "Be Ugly in '07" campaign.
-Also that year, on American Idol, contestant Chris Richardson performed a cover of Mraz's "Geek in the Pink"..
-In a 2006 concert at EBS Space Gonggam, Mraz said in an interview that he was going to make an acoustic album based on his first two albums.